List of content you will read in this article:

 Downtime only harms a site’s reputation and could turn away new customers if the site is business-oriented.
 Therefore, any errors that affect the site’s performance need to be fixed as soon as possible.
 Luckily, the majority of all sites on the internet are hosted using WordPress and there is a plethora of information out there on how to fix almost any error.

 Today, we will be adding to that information and showing you how to fix the WordPress “Allowed memory size of bytes exhausted” error.
 Without further ado, let’s get right into it.

+WordPress is written in PHP, a server-side programming language.
 Web servers are just like any other computer.
 They need memory to efficiently run multiple applications at the same time.
-Server administrators allocate specific memory size to different applications including PHP.
+Server administrators allocate specific memory sizes to different applications, including PHP.

 memory_limit = 128M ;

 If you don't have access to PHP.ini try adding this to a .htaccess file:

 php_value memory_limit 128M

 Here’s a general rule for WordPress site management: If you have just updated a plugin or theme and you're seeing errors, try rolling back to a previous version.